Umaru74/Umaru74/README.md

 ---

-### ⚡ About Me
+### 👋 About Me
-I am a senior engineering student and a research assistant in power system research group at SFU.
+I am a senior engineering student and a research assistant.
+Currently, I am exploring the intersection of **Power Systems and Machine Learning**, specifically for load and PV radiation forecasting.
+As an RA, I develop high-resolution models to capture transients essential for validating **Dynamic Virtual Power Plant (DVPP)** controllers.

 ### 💼 Experience